blockchainamm/minor_pentatonic_scale_synth/README.md

 Fs5  : 739.9888
 Gs5  : 830.6094

-The frequencies in Hz of notes in the Gs4 minor blues scale in descending order Gs5  : 830.6094
+The frequencies in Hz of notes with Gs4 as root note minor blues scale in descending order Gs5  : 830.6094
 Fs5  : 739.9888
 Ds5  : 622.254